armandyam/photo_mesh/README.md

 ## Photo Mesh Pipeline

-Extract a face contour from a photo, generate a 2D triangular mesh with Netgen/NGSolve, and overlay a synthetic PDE solution on the face region.
+Extract a face contour from a photo, generate a 2D triangular mesh with Gmsh, and overlay a synthetic PDE solution on the face region.

 ### Features
 - Face parsing with BiSeNet (pretrained weights)
 - Midline detection with MediaPipe FaceMesh
-- 2D mesh generation from the face contour (Netgen/NGSolve)
+- 2D mesh generation from the face contour (Gmsh)
 - Synthetic PDE visualization and image-colored mesh overlays
 - Clean input/output separation (`inputs/` → `output/`)